2021 Semeru eruption: Reconstructions

-The Indonesian President Joko Widodo is planning to relocate over 2,000 properties in Lumajang, and rebuilding other many affected infrastructure, including the main bridge connecting Lumajang to other cities.
+President Joko Widodo announced plans to relocate over 2,000 properties in Lumajang, and rebuilding other many affected infrastructure, including the main bridge connecting Lumajang Regency to other cities.
 He added that the relocation would take place after recovery efforts were complete in order to prioritize searching for missing people and treating the injured.
-The Indonesian government on 7 December is looking into new locations to resettle displaced residents.
+The Indonesian government said it was looking into new locations to resettle displaced residents.

-Separately, Muhadjir Effendy, the Coordinating Minister for Human Development and Cultural Affairs of Indonesia is searching for possibilities to connect Lumajang and Malang after the eruption severed the Gladak Perak Bridge.
+Separately, Muhadjir Effendy, the Coordinating Minister for Human Development and Cultural Affairs of Indonesia said that he was searching for possibilities to connect Lumajang and Malang after the eruption severed the Gladak Perak Bridge.